-The assets of the issuing entity will consist primarily of 83 LIBOR-based floating mortgage interest rate mortgage loans, secured by 83 multifamily properties including 2 underlying mortgage loans secured by assisted living and/or independent living facility properties, that represent collectively 3.8% of the initial mortgage pool balance and 1 underlying mortgage loan secured by a manufactured housing community property that represents 0.6% of the initial mortgage pool balance.
-Each underlying mortgage loan is secured by a mortgaged real property that consists of a single parcel or two or more contiguous or non-contiguous parcels, and we refer to such parcel or parcels collectively as the "mortgaged real property" securing the related underlying mortgage loan.
+The assets of the issuing entity will consist primarily of 75 fixed rate mortgage loans, secured by 75 multifamily properties, including two mortgage loans secured by manufactured housing community properties that collectively represent 1.3% of the initial mortgage pool balance.
 We refer to these loans that we intend to include in the issuing entity collectively in this information circular as the "underlying mortgage loans."
-The underlying mortgage loans will have an initial total principal balance of approximately \$1,486,412,767 as of their applicable due dates in March 2016 (which will be March 1, 2016, subject, in some cases, to a next succeeding business day convention) (which we refer to in this information circular as the "Cut-off Date"), subject to a variance of plus or minus 5%.
+The underlying mortgage loans will have an initial principal balance of approximately \$1,582,966,066 as of their applicable due dates in November 2015 (which will be November 1, 2015, subject, in some cases, to a next succeeding business day convention) (which we refer to in this information circular as the "Cut-off Date"), subject to a variance of plus or minus 5%.